 Did you know that the Camas Prairie takes its name from the camas lily?
 These native blue wildflowers cover the valley’s floor every year — and, for thousands of years, these same plants sustained Native Americans living in the area.
 The Shoshone-Bannock and Paiute peoples used camas as a food source, roasting the bulbs and drying and saving them for later use.

 The best time to see the camas lily bloom is in late May and early June, when the valley floor transforms into a blanket of blue.
 One of the most beautiful places to see the bloom is at the Camas Prairie Centennial Marsh Wildlife Management Area, a swampy place adorned with colorful wildflower blooms and thousands of birds and their tiny offspring.
 Keep an eye out for ruddy ducks, northern pintails, American wigeons, mallards, gadwalls, lesser scaup, canvasbacks, and blue-winged, green-winged, and cinnamon teals.
 Access roads allow you to get up close to the birds, and the scenic backdrop is a favorite of birders and photographers alike.

-To truly celebrate the camas bloom, head to the Camas Lily Days and Sho-Ban Homecoming.
-Festivities include a fishing derby for kids, live music, food and drink, and traditional dances by members of the Sho-Ban tribe.
+To truly celebrate the camas bloom, head to Camas Lily Day on June 2 in Fairfield.
+Festivities include a fishing derby for kids, live music, food and drink, and a community yard sale.
 Most events are free and open to the public.

 Best time for blooms: Late May to early June